xlc-dev/LES-old/README.md

   - `components`: Where all svelte components can be found.

 Inside the `src` folder is `App.svelte` which is the entrypoint that is getting loaded by `main.ts`.

+## Future Work

+* Online:

+In order for this project to be more accessible, the application needs to be put online.
+Right now we require to run everything locally.
+You could for example put the frontend on [github pages](https://pages.github.com/), and the backend on [microsoft azure](https://azure.microsoft.com/en-us/).

+* Accounts:

+If the application is online the application needs to be secured.
+There needs to be user accounts that secure the application, and makes it so that researchers can't remove other researchers algorithms.

+* Stock market

+* improve stepper UX

+The user experience of the stepper leaves much to be desired.
+When you have a large twinworld the UI is very long, and you have to scroll around a lot.

+* (Optional) i18n:

+If wanted, you could add internationalization to translate the application to different languages.